 Likewise, if Council is not proposing to change the existing LCTS scheme then technically there is no requirement to seek approval from full Council.
-However, it is considered good practice for Council to ratify the existing scheme, given the annual upratings in April each year to adjust benefits and personal allowances, and any other consequential amendments.
+However, it is considered good practice for Council to ratify the existing scheme, given the annual uprating in April each year to adjust benefits and personal allowances, and any other consequential amendments.

-Financial Implications
+FINANCIAL IMPLICATIONS

-Currently the LCTS scheme is estimated to cost £11.2M in total each year, the cost being affected by council tax rates and claimant caseload, as well as the decisions of Council.
-Due to Covid-19 the cost of the scheme has increased in recent times, albeit temporarily.
-This cost is broken down between working age claimants (£7m) and elderly claimants (£4.2m) with any decision disproportionately only affecting working age claimants.

-Of this cost for working age claimants (£7m), approximately £835k falls to the City Council, with the remainder being covered predominantly by the other major precepting authorities (County, Fire, Police) and a small element being met by Parish and Town Councils.
+Currently the LCTS system is estimated to cost £10.9M in total each year with the Council's element amounting to 11.7% (£1.27m) in 2022/23; the cost being affected by council tax rates and claimant caseload, as well as the decisions of Council.
+The overall cost is broken down between working age claimants (£6.7m) and elderly claimants (£4.2m) with any decision disproportionately only affecting working age claimants.
+Of this cost for working age claimants (£6.7m), approximately £783k falls to the City Council, with the remainder being covered predominantly by the other major precepting authorities (County, Fire, Police) and a small element being met by Parish and Town Councils.
 Since the introduction of the LCTS scheme, the Government has rolled the Council Tax Support Grant into mainstream Government funding thereby making it impossible to separately identify.

-Should Council approve Option 2 and reduce support levels there would be related savings to the Council and major preceptors (County, Fire, Police), subject to level of reduction.
+Should Council approve Option 2 and reduce support levels there would be related savings to the Council and major preceptors (County, Fire, Police), subject to the level of reduction.
 Any impact on parishes would be negligible.
-A cut of 10% in the level of support for working age claimants would equate to savings of £83k, whereas a 20% cut in support levels would equate to £166k in savings for the Council.
+A cut of 10% in the level of support for working age claimants would equate to savings of £78k, whereas a 20% cut in support levels would equate to £156k in savings for the City Council.

-Other Resource or Risk Implications

-There are no major resource implications arising from this report, although changing the scheme may result in additional costs in the short term in terms of consultation, preparing scheme options etc.

-Section 151 Officer's Comments
+OTHER RESOURCE IMPLICATIONS

+Human Resources:

+Information Services:

+Property:

+Open Spaces:

+SECTION 151 OFFICER'S COMMENTS

-As Members will be aware the Council is currently facing a significant budget deficit in 2021/22 and beyond, and as a result there is pressure to reduce costs where possible.
-As noted within the report Lancaster City Council is one of only a few Councils which provides 100% support for working age claimants, at an annual cost to the Council of approximately £835k per annum, and so is an area where changes to the scheme could provide a level of savings to reduce the deficit.
+As Members will be aware the Council is currently facing a significant budget deficit in 2022/23 and beyond, and as a result there is pressure to reduce costs where possible.
+As noted within the report Lancaster City Council is one of only a few Councils which provides 100% support for working age claimants at an annual cost to the Council of approximately £783k per annum, and so is an area where changes to the scheme could provide a level of savings to reduce the deficit.

-However, should Members wish to revise the scheme to achieve a degree of savings it should be balanced against the points raised at para 3.3, as well as the Council's stated Priorities.
+However, should Members wish to revise the scheme to achieve a degree of savings it should be balanced against the points raised at para 4.2 as well as the Council's stated Priorities.